Vestibular Neuritis Symptoms: Early Warning Signs You Shouldn’t Ignore

 What Is Vestibular Neuritis?

-Vestibular neuritis is a condition in which the nerve connecting the inner ear to the brain and transmitting balance signals is inflamed. (vestibular nerve) is inflamed.
+Vestibular neuritis is a condition in which the nerve connecting the inner ear to the brain, which transmits balance signals, becomes inflamed.
+(This nerve is called the vestibular nerve.)

 When this nerve becomes inflamed, the brain receives distorted signals.
-One side of the balance system performs well, and the other one conveys false signals.
+One side of the balance system performs well, and the other sends false signals.
 The result?
-When you are not spinning, your brain thinks that you are spinning.
+Your brain thinks that you are spinning even when you are perfectly still.

 Vestibular Neuritis Symptoms You Should Not Ignore

 The symptoms of vestibular neuritis usually start suddenly and are often intense.
-Many people mistake them for food poisoning, low blood pressure, or even a panic attack.
+Many people mistake them for food poisoning, low blood pressure, a panic attack, or even a stroke.

 1. Sudden and Severe Vertigo